 The WorldFish Center an organization dedicated to reducing poverty and hunger by improving fisheries and aquaculture.
 It is an international, non-profit research organization that focuses on the opportunities provided by fisheries and aquaculture to reduce poverty, hunger and vulnerability in developing countries.
-The WorldFish Center is one of the 15 members of the Consortium of International Agricultural Research Centers supported by the Consultative Group on International Agricultural Research (CGIAR), a global partnership that unites the organizations engaged in research for sustainable development with the funders of this work.
-The funders include developing and industrialized country governments, foundations, international and regional organizations.
+The WorldFish Center is one of the 15 members of the Consortium of International Agricultural Research Centers supported by the Consultative Group on International Agricultural Research (CGIAR), a global partnership that unites the organizations engaged in research for sustainable developing and industrialized country governments, foundations, international and regional organizations.